omotara100/Wazuh-Security-Monitoring-Lab/03-telemetry-generation-and-analysis/README.md

         └── Event ID 4726
 ```

-Instead of treating each event as an isolated alert or log entry, I could use the related Windows security events to reconstruct the sequence of account-management activity.
+Instead of treating each event as an isolated log entry, I could use the related Windows security events to reconstruct the sequence of account-management activity.

 ---